-This Write-up/ Article guides to the proper installation of underground fiberglass piping systems.
+This Write-up/ Article guides to the proper installation of buried fiberglass piping systems.
 Designing a piping system to the latest engineering standards and techniques makes up for half of the job.
 The other half consists of the installation and the implementation of the design specifications.
-The requirements for installing fiberglass piping systems differ significantly from those of other conventional materials, for example from steel piping requirements.
+The requirements for installing buried fiberglass piping systems differ significantly from those of other conventional materials, for example from steel piping requirements.

 GRP (glass reinforced plastic) pipes, possibly built with mortar siliceous aggregates, are classified as “flexible” pipes, since they can work in a deflected condition, up to 5% of the diameter (long term), fully in conformity with safety requirements.

-SOIL- PIPE SYSTEM:
+SOIL- PIPE SYSTEM

 The external loads (soil and traffic) above a GRP buried pipe cause a reduction of the vertical diameter and a consequent increase of the horizontal diameter (deflection).